 - Sydney, New South Wales.
 Bondi Beach, the Opera House, The Harbour Bridge – Sydney has more than its fair share of iconic destinations.
-But it’s also overcrowded, hectic and wildly expensive.
+But it’s also overcrowded and hectic with a high cost of living.
 Big city-lovers of all stripes flock to Sydney, but it’s a particular hub for IT, finance and construction.
 Traffic is often horrendous, so use an Opal Card to get around using the very comprehensive public transport system.

 - Melbourne, Victoria.
 Australia’s charming second city is less expensive than Sydney but still pricey.
 Major employers include finance, insurance, property and manufacturing.
 While Melbourne is top-notch for culture, it also has a world-class coffee scene.
 Outdoorsy types be aware: the weather is famous for its ‘four seasons in one day’ changeability.
 Built on a grid system, the city is easiest to navigate by tram.

 - Brisbane, Queensland.
 For basking in subtropical heat, Queensland’s surfing capital is your best bet.
 There’s no real winter and you’re less than an hour’s drive from Australia’s most popular ocean resort cities.
-Workers in tourism or agriculture often head here.
+With all that sun it’s a tourist hotspot – great if you work in the tourism sector, but the extra visitors may be a turn off if you don’t.
 The cost of living is cheaper than in Sydney or Melbourne, but it’s not really a destination for culture-vultures.

 - Perth, Western Australia.
 Relaxed and friendly, Perth is also Australia’s sunniest city.
 The mining industry and related support services are booming.
 It can feel isolated from the rest of the country – because it is – which also makes some goods and services more expensive.

 - Wodonga, Victoria.
 Because the big city life isn’t for everyone.
-With fewer than 40,000 inhabitants, Wodonga has a warm community feel and nestles in a landscape of lush green hills near the Murray River.
+With around 100,000 inhabitants, Wodonga has a warm community feel and nestles in a landscape of lush green hills near the Murray River.
 Naturally, you’ll need a car.

 Before you even get on the plane…